turpeluren/blogelogeluren/src/content/posts/blog-goals-and-practices.md

 tags:
   - thoughts
   - meta
-description:
+description: Sketching out my goals and practices for the blog.
-  Sketching out my goals and practices for the blog.
+share: "true"
 ---

 Something I tend to forget, while spending hours fiddling with the details of styling or sketching out a new layout every day, is that creating this blog is not a major goal in and of itself.
 Creating the blog is a goal of mine, of course, but it is only a step on the way towards truer goals: Self expression and connection.